 Clone an existing directory to a new location.
-This is typically performed inside saveObject after detecting duplicated objects, see ?createDedupSession for details.
+This is typically performed inside saveObject after detecting duplicated objects, see ?createDedupSession for an example use case.

 cloneDirectory(src, dest, action = c("link", "copy", "symlink", "relsymlink"))